 Delaware Public Archives

-Click on the Digital Archives link to access Civil War records, naturalizations, probate records, historical maps and more.
-Click on Research and then on Collection Gateway to search indexes to bastardy bonds, death registers and probate records.
+Click on the Digital Archives link to access Civil War records, naturalization records, historical maps and more.
+Click on Research and then Collection Gateway to search indexes to bastardy bonds, death registers and probate records.
 You can order copies of the records for a fee.

 Florida Memory Project

-Free databases from the State Library and Archives of Florida include Confederate pension applications, WWI service cards, Spanish land grants and more than 180,000 photographs.
-Download documents and images for free or order high-resolution prints and photo scans for a fee.
+Click on the Collections tab here to access free databases from the State Library and Archives of Florida, including Confederate pension applications, WWI service cards, early territorial census records and Spanish land grants.
+Click on the Photographs tab to search an online collection of more than 185,000 historical photos.
+You can download documents and images for free or, for a fee, order high-resolution prints and photo scans.

 Digital Library of Georgia

-If your ancestors hailed from the Peach State, you can cover a lot of ground here with a single search of digitized books, manuscripts, photographs, newspapers and more from more than 60 libraries, archives, museums and government agencies.
-Use the Advanced Search to limit your search by place, a range of years and media type, such as obituaries or photographs.
+If your ancestors hailed from the Peach State, you can cover a lot of ground here with a single search covering digitized books, manuscripts, photographs, newspapers and more from over 60 libraries, archives and museums and 100 government agencies.
+Use the Advanced Search to limit your search by place, a range of years and media type, such as newspapers or diaries.

-Click on Virtual Vault on the right side of the home page to search Colonial-era wills, Confederate pension applications, death certificates (1914-1927) and the General Name File.
-Use the Search box to search across multiple collections or click on the Advanced Search tab.
+Click on Virtual Vault at the right to search colonial wills, Confederate pension applications, death certificates (1914-1927) and the General Name File.
+Use the search box to search across multiple collections or click on the Advanced Search tab.
 View digitized images of the original records for free.

 Hawaii State Archives

-Under Research Our Records, click on Genealogical Indexes to search marriage, divorce, citizenship and other records.
+Under Research Our Records, click on Genealogical Indexes to search marriage (1826-1929), divorce (1848-1915), citizenship (1844-1894) and death records.
 You can order copies of the records for a fee.
-Click on Digital Collections to search vital records, land records, passenger lists and WWI service records.
-View these records online for free.
+In addition, click on Digital Collections to peruse vital records, land record indexes, passenger lists and WWI service records, which you can review online for free.